susam/timebox/README.md

-The behaviour of the script can be tweaked a little bit with a configuration file at `~/.timeboxrc`, i.e., `%userprofile%\.timeboxrc` on Windows and `$HOME/.timeboxrc` on Linux or macOS.
+The behaviour of the script can be tweaked a little bit with a configuration file at `~/.timeboxrc`, i.e., `%userprofile%\.timeboxrc` on Windows and `$HOME/.timeboxrc` on Linux/Unix/macOS.

 The script recognizes the following keywords (configuration options) in the configuration file.